damianchmielecki/Mistrzostwa-Segregacji/README.md

 3. In order to get a correct result, you must hit the garbage to the appropriate container (the waste can be moved with the arrows on the keyboard).

-4. A message on the bottom panel informs you whether the waste has been placed in the right place or not
+4. A message on the bottom panel informs you whether the waste has been placed in the right place or not.

 5. To change the difficulty level, you can freely change the speed of falling debris between 3 levels.